The fragile forest home of the birds-of-paradise

-Join the Birds-of-Paradise Project team as they explore the Australian Wildlife Conservancy’s Piccaninny Plains Wildlife Sanctuary in the Cape York region of northern Australia.
+Join the Birds-of-Paradise Project team as they explore Australian Wildlife Conservancy reserves in the Cape York region of northern Australia.
 Watch them encounter the beauty and diversity of the area’s wildlife as they search for the Magnificent Riflebird, one of the most surprising and spectacular species that the sanctuary harbors.

 [whistle-like call of the Magnificent Riflebird]

 End of Transcript